valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 In Cisco IOS with VRFs, NAT Virtual Interface (NVI) is created to facilitate the translation process between VRFs.

-**Using NVIs, translation is performed after route lookup decision is made.**
+**Using NVIs, translation is performed after route lookup decision is made.
+NVI = route lookup first, NAT next.**

 Consider the following topology.